ImSpooks/Netty-Core/README.md

 ```
 ##
 ### Handling packets
-To handle packets you must have a class that extends to a sub packet handler:
+To handle packets received by the client you must have a class that extends to a sub packet handler:
 1. Create a class that extends to SubPacketHandler
 2. Every packet handling method must have the `@PacketHandling` annotation.
 3. Every packet handling method must have `ChannelHandlerContext` as their first parameter type, and the second parameter as the packet